 - If you prefer to script environment setup tasks, proxy information can be set with switches when using the MSI-based installer.

-- If you require a network connection to complete other tasks before Sysprep, stop the agent service to avoid automatic ID assignment:
+- If you require a network connection to complete other tasks before Sysprep, you must stop the agent service before reconnecting to prevent automatic ID assignment:

 - Open services.msc.

-- Right-click on the Malwarebytes Endpoint Agent service and select Stop.
+- Right-click ThreatDown Endpoint Agent and select Stop.

-- When installation is complete and the agent is on the base image machine, you may safely perform Sysprep generalization and subsequent image capture.
+- When installation is complete, perform Sysprep generalization and image capture.

 Post-deployment notes

-Once the image is deployed and the endpoint user logs into Windows, the Endpoint Protection agent:
+Once the image is deployed and the endpoint user logs into Windows, the Endpoint Agent:

 - Performs a check-in.